nicolasnotcage/nicolasnotcage/README.md

 - 👋 Hi, I’m @nicolasnotcage
-- 👀 I’m interested in C++, DSP, and real-time audio processing.
+- 👀 I’m interested in C++ and real-time audio processing.
 - 🌱 I’m currently pursuing an MS in Computer Science at Johns Hopkins.
 - 📫 How to reach me: https://www.linkedin.com/in/nj-miller